 Resident or nonresident status shall be determined according to the uniform definition set forth by the New Mexico Higher Education Department.
 The NMSU Registrar's Office administers residency.
-Out-of-district information is available at the DACC Office of Admissions in room DAMA-116 on the Central Campus.
+Out-of-district information is available at the DACC Office of Admissions in DASR 107 on the East Mesa Campus.